lkayarana/lkayarana/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lkayarana&label=Profile%20views&color=0e75b6&style=flat" alt="lkayarana" /> </p>

-<p>I'm a 24-year-old woman with a passion for coding.
-I have a background in molecular biology and genetics and I'm currently focused on becoming a successful Full-Stack Developer.
+<p>I have a background in molecular biology and genetics and I'm currently focused on becoming a successful Full-Stack Developer.

 I'm currently enrolled in a Full-Stack Development Bootcamp at Up School, where I'm fortunate to have received a full scholarship.